Avaiga/taipy-doc/docs/manuals/userman/sdm/scenario/index.md

 submission of the scenario such as the *jobs*, the submission status, the submission date, and other related information.

 ???
-Note "Running the Core service"
+Note "Running the Orchestrator service"

-    Running the Core service is required to execute jobs.
+    Running the Orchestrator service is required to execute jobs.
 To see how you can run different Taipy services, please refer to the [running Taipy services](../../../run-deploy/run/running_services.md) page.